 My team has one of the largest surgical experiences in the UK of managing OSA patients with robotic surgery.

-Thus far we have managed to reverse OSA (and therefore need for CPAP) in up to 90% of carefully selected patients.
+Thus far we have managed to reverse OSA (and therefore need for CPAP) in over 75% of carefully selected patients.

 A small percentage of patients will not be suitable for any of the minimally invasive treatment options I have just described.